jwzhanggy/Graph-Bert/README.md

 (4) script_4_evaluation_plots.py is used for plots drawing and results evaluation purposes.

-We suggest to run the code with Pycharm instead.
+We suggest to run the code with Pycharm.

 Several toolkits may be needed to run the code